google-research/xtreme/README.md

 # Download the data

 In order to run experiments on XTREME, the first step is to download the dependencies.
-We assumed you have installed [`anaconda`](https://www.anaconda.com/) and use Python 3.7 or above.
+We assume you have installed [`anaconda`](https://www.anaconda.com/) and use Python 3.7+.
 The additional requirements including `transformers`, `seqeval` (for sequence labelling evaluation), `tensorboardx`, `jieba`, `kytea`, and `pythainlp` (for text segmentation in Chinese, Japanese, and Thai), and `sacremoses` can be installed by running the following script:
 ```
 bash install_tools.sh
 ```